ArdonitSaliji/JavaScript/README.md

 # University-Website-Design

 Hi, I hope you are doing well.
-These are my projects be free to take a look!
+These are my projects feel free to take a look!